dontworryjohn/aws-bootcamp-cruddur-2023/journal/week8.md

 ```
 This code will generate a file called lambda-layer that contains the jwt and will be published to the lambda layer

+Go to the  `CruddurAvatarUpload` lambda, under the section layers click `Add a layer` and follow the following screenshot
 ![lambda layer](https://github.com/dontworryjohn/aws-bootcamp-cruddur-2023/blob/main/images/jwt.jpg)

 Since our Lambda works with another service, it needs to give some additional permission